-In order to preserve the confidentiality of the investigation and prevent the destruction of evidence, the Authority may delay any access to the file until after the Investigation Report is delivered to the relevant parties (Article 8/2 of Communique No 2010/3).
-The right to access can only be used once, unless there has been new evidence obtained during the investigation.
-Access to the case file enables the applicant to access information and documents that are not specified as internal documents of the Authority or trade secrets of other companies or trade associations.
+In order to preserve the confidentiality of the investigation and prevent the destruction of evidence, the Authority may delay any access to the file until after the Investigation Report is delivered to the relevant parties (Article 8/2 of Communiqué No 2010/3).
+The right to access can only be used once unless new evidence has been obtained during the investigation.
+Access to the case file enables the applicant to access information and documents not specified as internal documents of the Authority or trade secrets of other companies or trade associations.